YauheniKorsakas/react-todo/README.md

 # React todo app
-This is a simple app with react, redux, scss and css modules
+This is a simple app with react, redux, scss and css modules.